JonathanDPal/charistesting/organizational_scripts/README.md

 output directory indicated by command line argument, then indicated how many parameter combinations had been completed and how many were left, based on hard coded values for each parameter.
+It also creates a text file containing all the remaining parameter combinations, where each parameter combination is on one line, with individual parameters seperated by commas.

 injection_locations.py: This script will take in some hard coded suggestions for position angles and